MoHitksS/MoHitKsS/README.md

 <h1 align="left">Hi 👋, I'm Mohit Sharma</h1>
-<h3 align="left">Passionate Full Stack Web Developer
-with skilled in the MERN stack with
+<h3 align="left">Passionate Full Stack Web Developer with 3 months of experience and certification in backend and frontend in the MERN stack.
-2000+ hours of Coding.
 Seeking to contribute my skills and expertise in the company growth.
-Ability to work in team environment, emphasizing team goals..</h3>
+Ability to work in team environment, emphasizing team goals.</h3>

 <img align="right" alt="GIF" src="https://user-images.githubusercontent.com/17249211/191750155-38a778e2-c0d2-460e-b256-a4592b4a75d2.gif" width="360px"/>